Whale Watching Maui: The Guide to Seeing Humpback Whales

 After sampling all types of boats in Maui during whale season, my favorite whale watching experience is aboard a raft.

 I enjoyed being on a raft as I was closer to the water and felt closer to the whales.
-While a whale hasn’t approached me while on a raft, a raft has proved more intimate experiences.
+While a whale hasn’t approached me while on a raft, a raft has proved a more intimate experiences.

 Also, the speed of the raft enabled us to see different groups of whales.
 We could watch and mother and calf play for 30-minutes and then zip over to a group of males chasing a female.
 With the marine naturalist within arms reach, they couldn’t escape my questions.